 - Location: If the DRP module is enabled, the location of the item.
 This is a physical geographic location and not an inventory location within a warehouse.

 - BI: Business Importance of the item / location.
 Calculated in Classification Analysis.
 Top 80% revenue, margin, or cost of items are A, next 15% are B, remaining 5% C, and D's are items with no demand over 52 weeks.
 This also reflects if an item is assigned a User Defined Class.

 - F: Forecastability.
 This metric considers the value of CoV to determine the type of forecast approach to apply to the item.
 This is based on item/location even if S&OP is enabled.
 Threshold is based on the CoV threshold system setting.
 One letter H or L based on the CoV threshold.

-- Wks No Demand: How many weeks an item has had no independent or dependent demand.
+- Wks No Demand: How many consecutive weeks from the current period backwards an item has had no independent or dependent demand.

 - Linked New.
 Does the item have historical linking.
 Yes or No. From item data maintenance.

 - Forecast Acc. % New.
 This will be a new measure based on independent demand forecast only.
 The calculation is: (1-(ABS(Actual Independent Demand - Forecast Independent))/Forecast Independent Demand))*100

 - Actual Demand: Actual independent demand over the measurement period.
 The measurement period is the items lead time or the last 5 weeks, whichever is greater.

 - Forecast Demand: Independent forecast demand over the measurement period.
 The measurement period is the items lead time or the last 5 weeks, whichever is greater.